rbind/njtierney.com/content/post/2017-07-31-a-guide-to-awesome-slides.md

 {{< tweet 891372076010946560 >}}

-I feel very strongly about good design of slides, and this slidedeck does a really great job of discussing good principles in a digestible manner, stating that the goal of a presentation is:
+I think that good design of slides is super important, and this slidedeck does a really great job of discussing good principles in a digestible manner, stating that the goal of a presentation is:

 > To allow your audience to absort your information.

-It then goes on to describe 4 excellent principles of slide design, which I won't repeat here - you should go through the slides and read them, like, right now.
+It then goes on to describe 4 excellent principles of slide design, which I won't repeat here - you should go through the slides and read them, like, [right now](https://speakerdeck.com/mseckington/the-art-of-slide-design).
 They are excellent.

 BUT, if I were to take one thing from the presentation to recommend it would be this: